Sionna’s Investment Process

 Environmental, Social and Governance (ESG) at Sionna

 Sionna has integrated ESG questions into the Questionnaire – formalizing our process to ensure that any potential issues are raised and addressed during our fundamental research and analysis.
-Sionna's Responsible Investing Policy can be found here.
-Sionna also incorporates ESG factors into our ownership practices.
-Sionna's Active Ownership Policy can be found here.
+More information on ESG at Sionna, can be found here.